rinja-rs/rinja/book/src/template_syntax.md

 </script>
 ```

-Due to proc-macro limitations, rinja can only see the fields of your current type and the variables
+Due to proc-macro limitations, askama can only see the fields of your current type and the variables
 declared in the templates.
 Because of this, you can not check if a field or a function is defined:

 ```jinja